Bosko Shipwrecked!

-Bosko Shipwrecked! is a 1931 one-reel short subject featuring Bosko; part of the Looney Tunes series.
-It was released on September 19, 1931 and is directed by Hugh Harman.
-This is the first Looney Tunes short to only have one director (as well as the first short to not be directed or co-directed by Rudolf Ising).
+Bosko Shipwrecked! is the thirteenth title in the Looney Tunes series featuring Bosko.
+It was released on September 5, 1931.
+It is directed by Hugh Harman, and is the first Looney Tunes short to only have one director, as well as the first short to not be directed or co-directed by Rudolf Ising.
 The film score was composed by Frank Marsales.

 Plot

 Bosko, the captain of a ship, is shipwrecked on a desolate island, where he is awoken by the monkeys and birds inhabiting the island.
 Once gaining consciousness, he is pursued by a lion and wanders into a native village, which subsequently leads to him being cornered by the inhabitants of the village.